The Absolutely True Diary of a Part-Time Indian Introduction

-In The Absolutely True Diary of a Part-Time Indian (2007), Alexie switches to the young adult genre in order to offer an autobiographical depiction of reservation life that is both bleak and hopeful, both heartrending and uplifting.
-The book debuted in 2007 and has been lauded from the date of its publication, winning a National Book Award.
+In The Absolutely True Diary of a Part-Time Indian (2007), Alexie switches to the young adult genre in order to offer an autobiographical depiction of reservation life that is both bleak and hopeful, and both heartrending and uplifting.
+The book dropped in 2007 and has been getting heaped with praise from the date of its publication, even winning the ultimate American lit prize: the National Book Award.

-The journey to a meaningful identity, though, is a difficult one, and Alexie doesn't try to sugarcoat Arnold's life.
+And don't worry—Alexie doesn't try to sugarcoat Arnold's life.
 Alexie has been known in other works for his realistic depictions of reservation life, what he himself calls "reservation realism" (a phrase Alexie coined in the introduction to the 2005 edition of his book The Lone Ranger and Tonto Fistfight in Heaven).
 The Absolutely True Diary is true to Alexie's style, as we see how the reservation is a place of great beauty, but also a very destructive environment blighted with poverty, alcoholism, abuse, and senseless death.

 Arnold Spirit, Jr. is a stuttering hydrocephalic living on an impoverished Indian reservation where he is routinely bullied and beaten up.
 His parents are alcoholics, his sister is a hermit recluse, and his best friend is abused by his father.

 Kind of sounds like he should give up and call it a day, right?

 Arnold has hope.
 He fights back.
 He looks for others with hope.
 He decides that things can change for him.
 He has the strength to fight.
 And he does.